 NEWS

-Since 1992 Enterprise Links has issued International Business Film Awards.
-These are critically acclaimed feature films (Oscar, Bafta or Golden Globe nominated) of international appeal and commercial success that concern or reflect on business issues, business activity or running a business.
-They can be drama, comedy or documentary films.
+Enterprise Link proudly presents the International Business Film Award.
+This is awarded to a critically acclaimed feature film (Oscar, Bafta or Golden Globe nominated) of international appeal and commercial success that concerns or reflects on business issues, business activity or running a business.
+It can be a drama, comedy or a documentary.

 The Devil Wears Prada 2006